THU-DA-6D-Pose-Group/self6dpp/README.md

 * The trained models can be found at [Pan.Baidu, pw: g1x6](https://pan.baidu.com/s/189T6j5OVFXiV7mbik441gQ?pwd=g1x6 ).

+* Some other resources (including test bounding boxes and image set files) can be found at [Pan.Baidu, pw: 8nWC](https://pan.baidu.com/s/1lfVXryDPVv3ujCQzUETdjg?pwd=8nWC).

 ### Stage I: train the detector, pose estimator, and refiner using PBR synthetic data
 #### Train and test Yolov4: